SarrahV/Style-React/README.md

 1. `npm install`
 2. `npm start`

-BrowserSync will open up a new tab automatically!
+BrowserSync will open up a new tab automatically, that's it!